Last Updated: 1/4/2013 2:08:40 PM

 Hartalika Teej, a beautiful festival for women to impress Goddess Parvati who blesses them with a marriage like Shiva & Parvati, or healthy life of their husbands.
 Read further to understand the importance of Teej festival with the ways of celebration.

-Hartalika Teej 2013 date is September 8, as per the lunar Hindu calendar.
+Hartalika Teej 2016 date is September 4, as per the Hindu calendar.
 Hartalika Teej is a form of Teej festival, which is popularly known amongst the people of India.
 The Teej festival is subdivided into three categories:

 In Maharashtra, women typically wear green Saris, green Bangles and golden bindi on this special day and gift colorfully decorated coconuts to other females.